zacwong2151/tp/docs/DeveloperGuide.md

 ### Find Volunteer feature

-#### Proposed Implementation
+#### Implementation

-The proposed vfind mechanism is facilitated by `VolunteerFindCommand`, `VolunteerFindCommandParser` and `SkillNameContainsKeywordsPredicate`. `VolunteerFindCommandParser` extends the interface `Parser`, and it implements the following operation:
+The vfind mechanism is facilitated by `VolunteerFindCommand`, `VolunteerFindCommandParser` and `SkillNameContainsKeywordsPredicate`. `VolunteerFindCommandParser` extends the interface `Parser`, and it implements the following operation:

 * `VolunteerFindCommandParser#parse()` — Processes the user input's arguments.